NetDenizen/hairsnip-archive-viewer/README.md

 Compatibility code to replace some of the functionality has been included, which might help with browsers that have not fully implemented them, but it doesn't cover every feature, and viewing the browser console seems the only reliable way related errors are reported.

 Otherwise, the webapp should be entirely self-contained, and include any necessary code.
-The only third-party dependency, which is already included with the webapp, is https://github.com/kripken/sql.js/ custom-compiled to support FTS5.
-Please refer to the documentation of that project for building instructions.
+The only third-party dependencies, which are already included with the webapp, are sql.js from https://github.com/kripken/sql.js/ custom-compiled to support FTS5, and Chrono from https://github.com/wanasit/chrono.
+Please refer to the documentation of those projects for building instructions.

 Then, you may follow these steps.

-1. Make sure you are on the master branch of the repository at: `Branch: master` should be present on the left-hand side of the screen.
+1. Make sure you are on the master branch of the repository at: https://github.com/NetDenizen/hairsnip-archive-viewer/tree/master `Branch: master` should be present on the left-hand side of the screen.

 2. Click `Clone or download` on the right-hand side of the screen, and `Download ZIP` from the popup box.
 Save the ZIP archive where you please, and extract it.